fermyon/installer/README.md

 This installer utilizes [Terraform](https://terraform.io) to deploy a lightweight, working example of Fermyon on [Civo](https://www.civo.com/), using only a minimal array of resources needed to run the services.

 You'll be able to interact with publicly-accessible Bindle and Hippo services within 5 minutes of invoking `terraform apply`.
+From there, you can start deploying your applications.

+## Equinix Metal

+---

+The [Equinix Metal Quick-start](./equinix-metal/README.md) is a great option to go if you'd like to run Fermyon on bare metal for better performance or use advanced routing with BGP.

+This installer utilizes [Terraform](https://terraform.io) to deploy a working example of Fermyon on in multiple metros with a global, anycast, BGP advertised IP on [Equinix Metal](https://console.equinix.com/).

+You'll be able to interact with publicly-accessible Bindle and Hippo services within 5 minutes of invoking `terraform apply`.
 From there, you can start